We know all kinds of Locks and Door Hardware!

 Mortice Latch Locks can be used in conjunction with an electric striker in access control applications.
 See Access Control components for some examples.
 Abloy, Chubb, CISA, Dorma, Iseo, Legge, Union, Viro Yale

 Locker Locks: We have a range of locks for lockers, cupboards and cabinets, operated either with keys, pin-codes, cards or tags.
-See cabinet-duct-and-cupboard-locks/
+Also see Cam Locks as well as Digital & Tag Locks above.

 Magnetic Locks: Commonly referred to as ‘Mag Locks’ – these locks cannot function at all in the absence of power.
 Often fitted by people who do not understand lock hardware, mag locks will always require a good battery backed power supply to stay locked.
 Read more by clicking on SIWRS Magnetic Locks to see the pros and cons.